RSapsford89/a-walk-in-the-park/README.md

 The repository consists of the main branch and one merged branch 'new-homepage-layout'.
 Midway through the project, feedback suggested a more spacious and better colour palette would suit the site's design better.
 Once the new page layout and colours had been built and tested on it's own branch it could then be merged to the Main branch.

 Github Projects was used to log some bugs and feature changes through the development of the site.
-This is the kanban style visual layout to help monitor tasks an also mark off completed ones: https://github.com/users/RSapsford89/projects/1
+This is the kanban style visual layout to help monitor tasks and also mark off completed ones: https://github.com/users/RSapsford89/projects/1